 Hypothesis 1: Groupthink is more likely to happen under time pressure (leader, established procedure, cohesion and confidence to find alternative solution)

 We judged whether groupthink occurred in a group discussion process based on the five antecedents of Janis' groupthink model.
 First, after the discussion began, the researchers no longer intervened, so the group was free to discuss, which means the discussion process was completely isolated, and there was no interference from the outside world.
 Second, the questionnaire data showed that 83.33% (10/12) of the groups under time pressure reported that leaders emerged during the discussion, while only 50% (2/4) of the teams without time pressure claimed that the leader appeared.
 According to the questionnaire data, these leaders either had a great influence on the team's views or dominate the team's decision-making process.
 The distribution of the two modes of influence showed no significant difference in the data.
 At the same time, three-quarters of the groups lacked effective rules or procedures to search and evaluate information during the discussion.
 We set up a question in the questionnaire that asked “To what extent do you think there is strong cohesion among your group members?” from “1” to “5” (“1” for the weakest cohesion and “5” for the strongest cohesion).
-Groups under time pressure reported significantly stronger cohesiveness (M = 3.91 for high time pressure groups; M = 3.53 for low time pressure groups) than groups without time stress (M = 2.87).
+Groups under time pressure reported significantly stronger cohesiveness (M = 3.67 for high time pressure groups; M = 3.05 for low time pressure groups) than groups without time stress (M = 2.28, p-value < 0.001).
 The confidence that looking for alternatives in the antecedents of groupthink model does not a pply to the discussion used in this experiment.
-Therefore, we do not consider it as one of the criteria for judging whether groupthink is happening..
+Therefore, we do not consider it as one of the criteria for judging whether groupthink is happening.
 The above data supports Janis's antecedent theory, so we can think that groupthink is more likely to occur under time pressure conditions.

 Hypothesis 2: Groupthink leads to extreme risk taking because of the limited time.

 Janis suggested that one of the characteristics of groupthink is invulnerability, which leads groups to make more risky choices.
-In this experiment, we consider the option “trying to maximize the probability of being discovered, including signalling devices” as the most risky option.
+In this experiment, we consider the option “trying to maximize the probability of being discovered, including signalling devices” as the riskiest option.
 66.67% (4/6) of the teams in low time pressure and 33.33% (2/6) of the groups in high time pressure conditions selected this option, while 50% (2/4) who were in no time pressure conditions selected this option.
-The data here is not enough to support our hypothesis because there is no obvious contrast between the experimental groups.
-Furthermore, when asked “If there is no time limit (for example, you have time to rethink now), will you still stick to this choice?”, 69.44% of participants from the low time pressure group reported that they would not stick to the original choice, which means that time pressure has an impact on the decision-making of participants.
+The data here is not enough to support our hypothesis because the insufficient sample size leads it inappropriate to use ANOVA and there is no obvious contrast between the experimental groups.
+Furthermore, when asked “If there is no time limit (for example, you have time to rethink now), will you still stick to this choice?”, 66.67% (8/12, p < 0.1) of participants from the low time pressure group reported that they would not stick to the original choice, which means that time pressure has an impact on the decision-making of participants.

 Hypothesis 3: Groupthink leads to illusion of unanimity that some members have no time to convince others.